 - Position 2 – 3

 - Position 1

-So if your website appears for a search term that’s at position 1 is gets 7 points whereas if it appears after position 31 it gets 1 point (this can and does change depending on how competitive the search term is).
+So if your website appears for a search term at position 1, it gets 7 points, whereas if it occurs after position 31, it gets 1 point (this can and does change depending on how competitive the search term is).